tgmorris99/NeoPixelBLV_MQTT/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
-* Raspberry Pi with MQTT broker installed and running OctoPrint with MQTT Plugin
+* Raspberry Pi with MQTT broker and client installed and running OctoPrint with the MQTT Plugin - this is the minimum configuration and is a standalone environment.
+The MQTT client is required by the MQTT Plugin and must be installed on the RPi running OctoPrint.
+The broker may either be hosted locally or on a common device so long as the necessary configuration changes are made in the sketch.
 * Working WiFi connection to RPi

 ### Requirements